Sanal Edamaruku

 Sanal Edamaruku (born 26 May 1955) is an Indian author and rationalist.
-He is the founder-president and editor of Rationalist International, the president of the Indian Rationalist Association and the author of 25 books and other articles.
+He is the founder-president and editor of Rationalist International, the president of the Indian Rationalist Association and the author of 36 books and other articles.
 In 2012, after examining an alleged miracle at a local church in Mumbai, he was charged under India's blasphemy law, causing him to voluntarily exile to Finland.

 Early life

 Edamaruku was born in 1955 in Thodupuzha, Kerala, India to Joseph Edamaruku, an Indian scholar and author, and Soley Edamaruku.
 Born in a Christian-Hindu mixed marriage, he was brought up without any specific religious influence.
 At his parents' insistence, he was the first student in India whose official school records listed "no religion".

-He became a rationalist-atheist activist at the age of 15, after seeing a neighbourhood athlete's death after her family refused medical treatment because they believed in faith healing.
+He became a rationalist-atheist activist at the age of 15, after seeing a neighbourhood athlete's death when her family refused medical treatment because they believed in faith healing.

 Rationalist activism

 Edamaruku has been active in the Indian Rationalist Association (IRA) from the age of 15.
 Before becoming the president in 2005, he served as the General Secretary beginning in 1983, and has been the editor of its publication Modern Freethinker.
 His many books and articles deal mainly with rationalistic thoughts and against superstition in India.
 His writings in Rationalist International are translated into English, French, German, Spanish, and Finnish.

 In February 2011, Edamaruku was elected as a Fellow of the Committee for Skeptical Inquiry.
 (USA) and is an Honorary Associate of New Zealand Association of Rationalists and Humanists and Rationalist Association of UK (formerly Rationalist Press Association).

 Edamaruku conducted investigation and campaigns in Indian villages, targeting mystics, god men and practices he deems superstitious.
 He refers to this as "Rationalist Reality Theatre."
 The documentary film Guru Busters shows Edamaruku and a team of rationalist campaigners on the road in Kerala demonstrations of how to perform supposedly supernatural stunts.
 He has helped in building Indian Atheist Publishers, which is now Asia's largest atheist publishing house.
-He convened the three International Rationalist Conferences held in 1995, 2000 and 2002.
+He convened nine International Rationalist Conferences held in 1995, 2000, 2002, 2005, 2016, 2017, 2019, and 2024.
 In December 2013, Edamaruku launched a new quarterly English language magazine The Rationalist on his blog.